ctools/ctools/doc/source/users/user_manual/introduction.rst

 In this User Manual you will now learn how to install and use the ctools package.
-If you encounter any problems, please read the :ref:`faq` and :ref:`issues` sections.
-If you're desperate, you may need :ref:`help`.
+If you encounter any problems, please read the :ref:`sec_help` section.
-And you should read the :ref:`develop` section if you would like to contribute to the ctools developments.
+And you should read the :ref:`sec_develop` section if you would like to contribute to the ctools developments.